praveenande84/Target-Interview/03 Theory/01 Client/04 Javascript/Javascript.md

 ### Object

 ##### Object Destructuring
-we make object key to a variable.
+we can make object key to a variable.
 To unpack properties from Objects, we use Object Destructuring.
 The variable name should match with the key of an object.

 ```javascript